-Open World Explorers owner Steve Hale at the Mt.
+Open World Explorers owner and guide Dr. Steve Hale at the Mt.
 Washington Summit.

 Steve's Education History

 1993 M.S.
 Zoology and Physiology

 2001 Ph.D.
 Natural Resources

 Owner, Steve Hale, holds university degrees in marine biology, evolutionary biology, and ecology.
 He has lived in New Hampshire over 20 years and has explored most of the state.
 An avid hiker, birder, and experienced naturalist, Steve loves to share his experience and knowledge with others.